sodafoundation/examples/BasicMC/README.md

 # Demos

-This is demo of SODA Foundations multi-cloud
+This is demo of SODA Foundations multi-cloud using streaming

  - DATA: Input data files for the Case 1 demo.
 This needs to be uploaded to Cloud backend using SODA Foundation Dashboard.